maplibre/maplibre-gl-js-docs/docs/pages/example/simple-map.md

 - "import html from './simple-map.html';"
 ---

-Initialize a map in an HTML element with Mapbox GL JS.
+Initialize a map in an HTML element with MapLibre GL JS.

 {{ <Example html={html} {...this.props} /> }}